croaky/blog/articles/asdf-version-manager.md

 # ASDF Version Manager

 Programming languages release new versions.
-Development, CI, or production environments may have multiple versions of the same language installed.
+Development or CI production environments may have multiple versions of the same language installed.
 A version manager program helps switch between versions for a machine or project.

 Often, these programs are language-specific.
-Some examples are RVM, rbenv, and chruby for Ruby and nvm for Node.
+Some examples are rbenv for Ruby and nvm for Node.
 They may have different installation, configuration, and commands.

 [ASDF](https://github.com/asdf-vm/asdf) is a version manager